-The project extended over a three-month period with each child working with an assigned mentor who helped guide their research.
-At the end, students documented their projects and included details about all the steps taken during research and also listed all the resources and sources used.
-The students culminated their projects in the form of presentations through demonstrations, PPTs, models, videos, surveys, articles, information booklets etc.
+The project study extended over a two-month period, as each child worked with an assigned mentor who helped guide their research.
+At the end, students documented their projects; including details about all the steps taken during research and also listing all the resources used.
+The students culminated their projects by sharing their observations and findings through presentations, prototypes of models, videos, surveys, articles and information booklets.

 The objectives of the project were:

 - To enhance the skills of :

 – Comprehending and analysing primary and secondary data